Palayamkottai: Schools

 Most schools in Palayamkottai were founded by the Christian missionaries almost a hundred years ago.
 Schools like St.Xavier's Hr.Sec.
 School, St. John's Higher Secondary School, MDT Hindu College Higher Secondary School and Schafter High School have roughly 12,000 boys altogether, M.N.
 Abdur Rahman Higher Secondary School, High Ground, Cathedral Hr.
 Sec.
 School is located in the heart of the city under the shadow of the Holy Trinity Cathedral Church.
 Girls Schools like Mary Sargent Higher Secondary School, St. Ignatius' Convent Higher Secondary School and Sarah Tucker Hr.
 Sec School have over 10,000 girls enrolled.
 These girls' schools are very popular for their strict code of conduct.
 It is mostly these institutions that employ the large teaching community of Palayamkottai.

-In recent years, schools in Palayamkottai have gained a state-level recognition and some are even known all around South India.
 Rosemary matriculation higher secondary school, Pushpalatha vidya mandir (CBSE), Chinmaya vidhyalaya, Jeyandara saraswathi swamigal school at maharajanagar, Magdalene high school, Bell international school, IIPE Matric Hr.Sec. are some schools.

 Palayamkottai has schools for the blind, deaf and mentally handicapped children.
 These organizations are predominantly run by the Tirunelveli Diocese of Church of South India, and are: